Configure AWS PrivateLink in the Cloud Console

 Enable endpoint service for existing clusters

-1. In the Redpanda Cloud UI, open your cluster, and click Cluster settings.
+1. In the Redpanda Cloud Console, select your cluster, and go to the Cluster settings page.

-3. You need the Amazon Resource Names (ARNs) for the AWS principals allowed to access the endpoint service.
+3. On the Enable PrivateLink page, for Allowed principal ARNs, click Add, and enter the Amazon Resource Names (ARNs) for each AWS principal allowed to access the endpoint service.
 For example, for all principals in a specific account, use arn:aws:iam::<account-id>:root.
 See the AWS documentation on configuring an endpoint service for details.

-4. It may take several minutes for your cluster to update.
-When the update is complete, the AWS PrivateLink status in Cluster settings changes from In progress to Enabled.
+6. It may take several minutes for your cluster to update.
+When the update is complete, the AWS PrivateLink status on the Cluster settings page changes from In progress to Enabled.

 For help with issues when enabling PrivateLink, contact Redpanda support.